-- If you are gluing to the paper add glue to the back of the carrot , press onto the paper and let dry.
+- If you are gluing to the paper add glue to the back of the carrot letter of the week activity, press onto the paper and let dry.

 Want even more letter of the week crafts?

 A Very Big Bunny by Marisabina Russo is a nice book about 2 bunnies that don’t fit in at school.
-This book opened a good dialogue between my son and I as we were reading about how both the tallest and the shortest bunny in the class got picked on.
-The students in their class were mean but not purposefully bullying, they excluded these bunnies because they simply didn’t fit.
-The part that hit me the most was when the teacher lined the kids up by height, and Amelia the tall bunny was always last.
+This book opened a good dialogue between my son and I as we read about how both the tallest and the shortest bunny in the class got picked on.
+The students in their class were mean but not purposefully bullying.
+They excluded these bunnies because they simply didn’t fit.
+The part that hit me the most was when the teacher lined the kids up by height, Amelia the tall bunny was always last.
 It just made me think of how adults so often single kids out without trying to be terrible, but really hurting them.
-All that aside, the book itself comes to a nice conclusion and I think it’s worth grabbing for any child tall or short!
+All that aside, the book itself comes to a nice conclusion.
+I think it’s worth grabbing for any child tall or short!

-Carrot Soup by John Segal is a cute book about planting a garden, in this case carrots, tending it and then reaping the rewards…. or maybe not.
-Rabbit carefully planned out his garden, took care of it but when it was time to gather all the carrots they were all gone!
-Throughout the pages there are hints to where the carrots might be, your child will likely figure it out before Rabbit does.
-My son liked this book and I loved reading it with him as he was rather exasperated that the Rabbit couldn’t figure out the mystery!
+Carrot Soup by John Segal is a cute book about planting a garden, in this case, carrots, tending it and then reaping the rewards…. or maybe not.
+Rabbit carefully planned out his garden and took care of it.
+But when it was time to gather all the carrots, they were all gone!
+Throughout the pages there are hints to where the carrots might be.
+Your child will likely figure it out before Rabbit does.
+My son liked this book and I loved reading it with him.
+He found it rather exasperating that the Rabbit couldn’t figure out the mystery!